 Mindfulness is most frequently defined as paying attention to what is happening, in the present moment, without judgment.
 It is the practice of focusing our awareness on both our external and internal worlds.
 Just as we notice our environment, we can also pay attention to our thoughts, feelings and sensations.
 In so doing, we recognize the transient nature of all experience.
 In practicing mindfulness we are better able to respond, rather than react, to the changes that inevitably occur in our lives.
 Mindfulness helps us live in the present, rather than reliving the past or imagining the future.

 Regardless of our ever-changing circumstances and the challenges of life that will inevitably be thrown at us (at every age across the lifespan), mindfulness provides us the grace to manage, to mature, and to be authentically ourselves.
-A good metaphor is learning to surf: riding the waves of experience with increasing balance.
+A good metaphor is learning to surf: we begin to ride the waves of experience with increasing balance.

 Young children are ideal students of mindfulness, as they are typically still very familiar with what it means to be “in the moment”.
 When we teach them the practice of mindfulness we build their capacity to trust in that innate ability, and we offer an antidote to the complicated and increasing levels of stress they will face in this world.